kaityo256/cps/README.md

 mpirun -np num_procs ./cps tasklist
 ```

-For example,
+## Example

+To compile and execute with 4 processes:

 ```sh
 make
 mpirun -np 4 ./cps task.sh
 ```

-The shell commands are given by list.
+The list of shell commands should be provided in a file, as shown below:

 ```sh
 $ cat task.sh